gui3/fluidite/README.md

 ```
 but this syntax is quite unfriendly,
 we could find some ending tag to signify
-"we don't want the backspace", like
+"we don't want the linebreak", like
 ```
 this is line ONE :-
 this is also line ONE